 Diagnostic criteria for atypical or variant Rett syndromes may vary slightly, but the symptoms are the same, with varying degrees of severity.

 If your child's doctor suspects Rett syndrome after evaluation, he or she may recommend a genetic test (DNA analysis) to confirm the diagnosis.
 The test requires drawing a small amount of blood from a vein in the arm.
 The blood is then sent to a lab, where technicians examine your child's DNA for abnormalities and clues as to the cause and severity of the disorder.
+Testing for mutation of the MEPC2 gene confirms the diagnosis.

 Treatments that can help children and adults with Rett syndrome include: